axeII/axell.dev/content/posts/yabai-guide-2024/index.md

 5. Space Management: Automated creation and management of macOS spaces won't be fully functional.

 {{< alert >}}
-**Warning!** Remeber that disabling SIP might be dangeours if you don't know what you are doing!
-For expereinced users this can be fine but please check the risks before you do it.
+**Warning!** Remember, disabling SIP can be dangerous if you are not sure what you are doing.
+If you are an experienced user, this might be fine.
+However, please make sure to understand the risks before proceeding.
 {{< /alert >}}

 To do this, follow these steps: